BIBLE CHRONOLOGY

 1) In Leviticus 26 God said that He would punish the Israelites for "seven times" if they disobeyed Him, which is equal to 2520 years.
 This included Jerusalem being occupied and influenced by Gentile powers for this duration, a period described by Christ as "the times of the Gentiles" in Luke 21:24.
 From Jerusalem's capture by Nebuchadnezzar in 3395, until the end of WW2 in 5914 (which equates to 1945AD), there are 2520 inclusive years.
 This specifically completed the "seven times" period of Leviticus 26:24.
 After the conclusion of WW2 a wave of Jews returned en masse from Europe to the Holy Land.

-2) From Nebuchadnezzar's destruction of Jerusalem in 3407, until the final year of the Suez Crisis in 5926 (which equates to 1957AD), there are also 2520 inclusive years.
+2) From Nebuchadnezzar's destruction of Jerusalem in 3406, until the Suez Crisis in 5925 (which equates to 1956AD), there are also 2520 inclusive years.
 At the end of the Suez Crisis, the Jews were expelled from all Arab countries, and again hundreds of thousands of Jews returned to Israel.
 This specifically completed the "seven times" period of Leviticus 26:28.

 These two prophecies are absolutely crucial, as they provide dated anchor points both at their beginning, in the Old Testament Scriptures, and at their conclusion, in modern times.
 These periods began with the captivity and removal of the Jews from their country, and concluded with their release and return to their country.